Miso Chocolate Mug Cake

 *Microwave ovens vary.
 For mine, 90 seconds is the perfect cook time.
 You may need to add less or more time.

 **For a vegan version, substitute milk with plant-based milk of choice.
-I've tried almond milk and oat milk with very good results.
+It won't be as fluffy but it will still work.

 ***The instructions state to mix in a mug.
 But I find it easier to measure ingredients into a bowl and whisk furiously.
 This quickly breaks up the miso paste and emulsifies the cocoa powder, which is hydrophobic and somewhat tricky to combine with all that liquid.
 Then, using a spatula, scrape into the mug.